Styling

 </Box>

-<Box borderStyle="round"> // structural — auto $border
+<Box borderStyle="round"> // structural — auto $border-default

 <SelectList items={options} />

 </Box>Set borderStyle and let the component pick the right token.
-Interactive components get the input/focus tier automatically; plain Boxes get the structural tier.
+Interactive components get focus on focus automatically; plain Boxes get the structural role.

 🩶 Tarnished